-An Illinois LLC can be formed to run and operate a business, or an LLC can be used to purchase assets, such as real estate, aircraft, boats, and vehicles.
+An LLC can be used to operate a business, or an LLC can be used to hold your assets (such as real estate, vehicles, boats, and aircraft).

 Northwest ($39 + state fee) or LegalZoom ($149 + state fee)